 Great Lakes Science Center, Science museum in Cleveland, Ohio.

-The Great Lakes Science Center is a museum in Cleveland with multiple floors featuring interactive exhibits on physics, technology, biology, and environmental science.
-The space includes hands-on demonstrations and experiments designed for direct exploration.
+The Great Lakes Science Center is a science and children's museum on the shore of Lake Erie in Cleveland, Ohio.
+It spans several floors of hands-on exhibits covering physics, technology, biology, and environmental science.

 The center serves as a gathering place where families and school groups engage in hands-on learning through experimentation and play.
 Visitors can touch displays, try things out, and discover scientific concepts directly rather than simply observing from a distance.